victoriarovercrew/constitution/constitution.md

 **6.4** The duties of the office bearers are as follows:
 - **6.4.1**	Rover Crew Leader and Assistants:
-    - **6.4.1.1** perform their functions in accordance with rule 131 of the CPRM
+    - **6.4.1.1** perform their functions in accordance with rule 131 of the CPRM.
     - **6.4.1.2** act as chairperson of the Executive Committee, and deputy chairpersons respectively.

 - **6.4.2**	Secretary:
-    - **6.4.2.1** record and read out the minutes of Crew meetings
+    - **6.4.2.1** record and read out the minutes of Crew meetings.
-    - **6.4.2.2** send outgoing correspondence
+    - **6.4.2.2** send outgoing correspondence.
-    - **6.4.2.3** record inwards correspondence
+    - **6.4.2.3** record inwards correspondence.
     - **6.4.2.4** ensure that unresolved matters are brought to the attention of the Executive Committee.

 - **6.4.3**	Treasurer:
-    - **6.4.3.1** keep a complete record of all income and expenditure
+    - **6.4.3.1** keep a complete record of all income and expenditure.
-    - **6.4.3.2** produce an account of these verbally at Crew meetings
+    - **6.4.3.2** produce an account of these verbally at Crew meetings.
     - **6.4.3.4** produce a written set of accounts for the AGM to be audited.

 - **6.4.4**	Quartermaster:
     - **6.4.4.1** monitor the status of, and recommend any actions to maintain the Crew’s equipment and premises.
-    - **6.4.4.2** regularly organise to keep the premises clean and tidy
+    - **6.4.4.2** regularly organise to keep the premises clean and tidy.

 ## 7.0 Executive Committee

 **7.1.** The Rover Crew Leader, Secretary, Treasurer and any Assistant Rover Crew Leaders comprise the Crew’s Executive Committee.
 From time to time, other members may be requested to join the Executive Committee at its discretion.

 **7.2.** The Executive Committee is responsible for:

-- **7.2.1** the general administration of affairs of the Crew;
+- **7.2.1** the general administration of affairs of the Crew.
-- **7.2.2** overseeing the planning and organising of a programme of activities;
+- **7.2.2** overseeing the planning and organising of a programme of activities.
-- **7.2.3**	initiating other activities as appropriate;
+- **7.2.3**	initiating other activities as appropriate.
-- **7.2.4**	appointing representation as recommended by the Crew to Zone, Regional, or National functions;
+- **7.2.4**	appointing representation as recommended by the Crew to Zone, Regional, or National functions.
-- **7.2.5**	conducting the affairs of the Crew in accordance with the Crew’s goals indicated at the Annual General Meeting;
+- **7.2.5**	conducting the affairs of the Crew in accordance with the Crew’s goals indicated at the Annual General Meeting.
 - **7.2.6**	mediating and resolving any problems that may arise in the Crew.

 ## 8.0 Meetings:

 **8.1**	The Annual General Meeting of the Crew shall be held not later than the last day of November each year.
 The business of the Annual General Meeting shall be:

 - **8.1.1**	The report of the Executive Committee for the previous year.